 Coffee is one of the best ways to start the day.
 It tastes delicious, gives you a boost of energy, can lift your mood, increase your productivity and can be a comforting ritual.
 There are many ways to drink coffee, with some people preferring to drink their coffee black, while others, like me, preferring to add a little milk to give their coffee a rich and creamy flavour and texture.

 There are many different types of milk you can add to coffee, and you may be avoiding cows milk or dairy milk due to allergies, lactose intolerance or because you are vegan or vegetarian.
-Whatever the reason, there are many different milk alternatives that you can add to your coffee.
-This post will discuss the best milk alternative for coffee, how the different alternatives affect the taste and texture of your coffee, and the nutritional benefits you can get from the different milk alternatives.
+Whatever the reason, there are many different milk alternatives that you can add to your coffee to make it taste delicious.

-Best Milk Alternative for Coffee
+The Best Milk Alternative for Coffee

 Coconut Milk

 Coconut milk is my personal favourite dairy milk alternative and is what I put in my coffee every morning.
 It has such a rich and creamy texture and flavour that goes so well with coffee.
 Coconut milk also has a bit of natural sweetness that works well for making lattes and cappuccinos and it's thick enough to be used for latte art.
 Many coffee shops now carry it, as do most grocery stores.
-Coconut milk is a great option if you are lactose intolerant or have a dairy allergy.
-I recommend using full fat coconut milk for the richest flavour, the creamiest texture and the increased nutritional benefits (coconut milk is packed full of healthy fats).

 The nutritional information for one cup of full fat coconut milk: